-Heritage Sites
+Heritage and Archaeological Sites

-A search of the NT Heritage Register held by NRETAS shows no Declared Heritage Sites in EL 28872.
+A search of the NT Heritage Register held by NRETAS shows no Declared Heritage Sites in EL 28272.
 Individual archaeological surveys have also been conducted by specialist contractors on behalf of Rum Jungle Resources and have been reported elsewhere.
+No archaeological work was conducted specifically on the area of EL 28272 being relinquished.